-In support of the Brevard College motto, "Learn in Order to Serve," the mission of the Center for Multicultural Service Initiatives (CMSI) is to create opportunities for and to inspire students, faculty, staff, alumni, and community to engage in mutually beneficial service partnerships while raising awareness to various cultural and religious/spiritual issues.
-The CMSI is a clearinghouse for ideas and resources to match the interests of those looking to serve and the needs of our community in the areas of service, multicultural awareness, and religious/spiritual life.
+In support of the Brevard College motto, "Learn in Order to Serve" the mission of the Center for Multicultural and Service Initiatives (CMSI) is to create opportunities for and to inspire students, faculty, staff, alumni, and community to engage in mutually beneficial service partnerships while raising awareness to various cultural and religious/spiritual issues.
+The CMSI is a clearinghouse for ideas and resources to match the interests of those looking to serve the needs of our community in the areas of service, multicultural awareness, and religious/spiritual life.
 In addition to advertising opportunities, the CMSI will celebrate the impact that is made through community service and service-learning.

-The CMSI is supported by a group of students called CMSI Coordinators as well as student groups such as T-M.O.V.E.
-(Team - Mobilizing Opportunities for Volunteer Engagement) and EMERGE Mentors.
-These groups of students are motivated to serve their community and to get others involved as well.
+The CMSI is supported by student leaders called CMSI Coordinators as well as student groups such as Brevard College Serves (BC Serves) and Black Student Union (BSU).
+These groups of students are motivated to serve their community and to get others involved.

 One of the major events coordinated by CMSI, and a great tradition at Brevard College, is Move-A-Mountain Day.
-This day of service unites students, faculty, and staff with the community in the spirit of fellowship and volunteerism.
+This day of service unites new students, faculty, and staff with the community in the spirit of fellowship and volunteerism.
 As part of fall and spring welcome week, faculty and staff help with community service projects at various locations around the city of Brevard and Western North Carolina.
 Service sites are carefully chosen so that students are exposed to a diversity of experiences and citizens in the Brevard area.
 Seeking to respond to the rich diversity of religious traditions and spiritual practices represented among community members, the College has created a Religious and Spiritual Life program while still maintaining its affiliation with the United Methodist Church.
 Inspired by the ministry of the United Methodist Church, we welcome a diversity of religious preferences among students who are seeking to learn and to nurture their spiritual paths.